HomeJAGRUK INVESTORFixed Deposit (FD) - Details, FD Calculator & TDS Savings

 If the bank deducts TDS on your FD then it will provide you with Form 16A.
 This document will detail the date and amount of TDS deduction by the bank.
 This TDS amount will reflect in your annual ITR filing under Form 26AS.
 If there is a mismatch between these two documents then you must contact your bank or IT Department.

-Watch below video for more details on tax and TDS on fixed deposit account.
+Watch our latest video for more details on FD, its tax and TDS implications.

 Related Blogs